Suppose you see someone flip a coin five times, and get five heads. What’s the chance that the next time they flip the coin, it’s also heads?

 This question closely parallels the coin flipping question.
 If we see a coin flipped heads twenty times, do we lean towards a plugged coin (inherent nature) or random chance (not inherent nature).

 To answer this question, we must examine the level of postselection that has occurred in bringing the offensive tweet to our attention.
-If the tweet has gone viral and spread to millions of people, an extreme degree of postselection has occured, and every aspect of the tweet is likely to be perfect for the spread.
+If the tweet has gone viral and spread to millions of people, an extreme degree of postselection has occurred, and every aspect of the tweet is likely to be perfect for the spread.

 A good example of this is a tweet sent by Justine Sacco.
 To briefly summarize, Sacco wrote an incredibly offensive tweet in a failed attempt at a joke.
 Compounding factors include: